California Avenue: BBC unveils first look at Tom Burke and Erin Doherty's star-studded new drama

 Lela arrives at a secluded caravan park with her young daughter.
 With ghosts of a mysterious past hot on their heels, the pair quickly upend the peace at their new adoptive home.

-Bill Nighy and Helena Bonham-Carter play Lela’s parents Jerry and Eddie.
+Bill Nighy and Helena Bonham Carter play Lela’s parents Jerry and Eddie.
 This duo need no formal introduction but we’ll give them one anyway.
 Nighy’s career highlights include turns in Shaun of the Dead and Johnny Depp’s Pirates of the Caribbean franchise.
-Meanwhile, Bonham-Carter has starred in films and TV from Fight Club, to Oscar winner The King’s Speech with Colin Firth.
+Meanwhile, Bonham Carter has starred in films and TV from Fight Club, to The King’s Speech with Colin Firth.

-Elsewhere, California Avenue welcomes Strike actor Tom Burke as a character named Cooper.
+Elsewhere, California Avenue welcomes Strike actor Tom Burke (who’ll also star in Netflix’s Legends next month) as a character named Cooper.
 He’s described as a “showman outcast”.

 Burke also played Orson Welles in David Fincher’s 2020 Netflix film Mank.
 Most recently, he portrayed baddie Praetorian Jack in the 2024 film Furiosa: A Mad Max Saga.

-How many episodes will California Avenue on BBC One be?
+How many episodes will there be in California Avenue?

 Lindsay Salt, Director of Drama at the BBC, said: “Hugo Blick has given us some of the finest television of the past three decades and it’s an honour to join forces with him alongside Bill, Helena, Erin, Tom and Drama Republic to take BBC viewers on the journey of a lifetime to 1970s California Avenue.”

-Filming begins in summer 2025 in and around Hertfordshire.
+Filming took place in summer 2025 in and around Hertfordshire.